 Tip #2: Always Send Out Invoices Immediately and Follow-Up

-Invoices serve as the heart that ensures your business is alive and your sales thriving, so it helps send invoices to customers as soon as possible to minimize the downtime.
+Invoices serve as the heart that ensures your business is alive and your sales thriving, so it helps send invoices to customers as soon as possible to minimize downtime.
 While this encourages cash to come in faster, it’s not a guarantee since consumers will always take their time to complete their end of the bargain.

 With that in mind, make sure to follow up when their invoices are due by sending e-mails or giving them a call.
-Adopting cloud-based accounting programs can save you the trouble as it can automatically notify clients with overdue invoices.
+Adopting cloud-based accounting programs can save you trouble as it can automatically notify clients with overdue invoices.